MarshallNye/IT-Documentation/new-job-checklist.md

 # Change Management
 * Is there a change management system in place?
+* This should be as automated as possible.

 # Crisis Planning
 * Is there a DRP/BCP in place?
 Is it up to date?
 Is it practiced?